pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 [^n2]: The Eastman laboratories estimated on theoretical grounds that the limit of reduction should be
     about twenty-five diameters for newsprint, and made a test photograph on this scale, which had D legibility.

-&nbsp;{%- include pagebreak.html canvas=268 -%}&nbsp;at the Huntington Library, San Marino, California (Figure LXIIb).
+ {% include pagebreak.html canvas=268 %} at the Huntington Library, San Marino,
+California (Figure LXIIb).

 Dr. Bendikson was furnished with a